 Well, maybe not all of it, but certainly as much as my enthusiastic young brain could manage.
 It turns out that my brain couldn’t actually manage very much.
 Remembering abstract things like numbers is surprisingly difficult.
 I had to memorise the digits in groups of four, and just say them over and over and over.
 In all, despite much effort over several years, I managed to retain just over forty digits.
 That’s only about four telephone numbers worth.

-Anyway, jump forward to this century, and I was having a conversation with someone in which I mentioned how I’m naturally very good at remembering music – For example I can sit down at a piano and work out how to play some TV theme I’ve not heard since childhood from memory, including chords etc.
+Anyway, jump forward to the new century, and I was having a conversation with someone in which I mentioned how I’m naturally good at remembering music – For example I can sit down at a piano and work out how to play some TV theme I’ve not heard since childhood from memory, including chords etc.

 But in actual fact, most people are pretty good at remembering music.
 It’s not unusual for someone to remember an entire song, well enough to sing it, after fewer than ten listens – which is a surprisingly large amount of information.
 It made me wonder if it would be possible to remember something abstract which we usually find difficult to recall – eg. numbers, by encoding it into a form which we find easier to recall – eg. music.

-I fired up my music software and entered notes in a rhythm made up by grouping the notes to match the digits of Pi.
-Thankfully, there are no zeros anywhere in the first thirty decimal places, because that would have made things confusing.
+I fired up my music software and entered notes in a rhythm made up by grouping the notes to match the digits of Pi – so, three quavers, then a gap, then one quaver, then a gap, then four quavers, etc. Thankfully, there are no zeros anywhere in the first thirty decimal places, because that would have made things confusing.

-It sounded a bit like a kind of heavy rock riff, so I changed it to electric guitar and added a bass note a fifth below.
+It sounded a bit like a kind of heavy rock riff, so I changed it to electric guitar and added the fifth note of the chord.
 It sounded quite cool.
 This might actually work!

 So I changed the pitch of a few notes, keeping the rhythm the same, to stop it sounding too repetitive, and added some minor chords on strings.
 I then came up with a bass-line, also based on the digits of Pi.
 The bass-line sounded a bit weird playing exactly the same rhythm as the guitar, so I moved it out of sync by four bars, and it sounded great!
 And so, after adding drums, I had a nice little riff.